-I used this page to share my real-time location with family and friends during the hike.
-I’ve now converted the page into a mini guide to make it more useful to others thinking of doing the Limestone Way.
-What’s written below is how I planned and navigated the route – it worked for me, but please check out official guides and do your own wider research before committing to the walk.
+I used this page to share my real-time location with family and friends during the Limestone Way.
+I’ve now converted the page into a mini-guide to hopefully make it more useful to others thinking of completing this worthy long-distance hike.

 Did I enjoy the Limestone Way?
 Hell yeah!